The G chord is made up of three different notes – G, B and D.

 G Chord Piano – Second Inversion

-Whenever you play a G chord on piano, and G is the note in the middle, that’s known as the second inversion.
+Whenever you play a G chord on piano, and D is the lowest note, that’s known as the second inversion.

 Here is the G chord second inversion played in all positions up the piano.

 Okay, now let’s have some fun.
 Below you’ll find some popular songs which use G chords in their chord progressions.

 The first song we’ll take a look at is Shallow (from the film A Star Is Born).
 It’s a great song for practising G chords on piano.
 And there’s only four chords you need to know to play the section below!

 The next song we’ll take a look at is Girls Just Want To Have Fun by Cyndi Lauper.
 This song uses the G chord first inversion.